KlausRezende/case/README.md

 ### Note
-When you activate the two DAG's for the first time they run the flow automatically because of the "start_date" defined.
-Therefore, the dataquality dag will immediately return an error as it has no files due to the folder cleaning command.
+When you activate the two DAGs for the first time, they automatically start running based on the defined start_date.
+As a result, the data_quality DAG will initially fail due to the absence of files, which is caused by the folder cleaning command in Step 2.
+However, after the main pipeline finishes executing, the data_quality DAG will run successfully without any issues.
+So, no need worries about the initial failure, they are expected and the process is functioning as intended.